Employee turnover rate inputs

 Which denominator should I use first?

-Why is retention estimate not the same as retention rate?
+Is retention estimate the same as retention rate?

-The calculator shows Retention estimate as 100% minus Total turnover rate.
-A formal retention rate usually follows the same starting employees through the whole period and may exclude new hires, so it can differ from this quick complement.
+No. Retention estimate is 100% minus Total turnover rate.
+A formal retention rate usually follows a starting cohort and treats new hires differently.

 Glossary: